 Yes.
 The applications are noted as such.

-For PAST recipients, you will need to complete the online application and be prepared to upload a copy of your most recent college transcript listing all coursework to date and submit an updated personal essay.
+PAST recipients will need to complete the online application and be prepared to upload a copy of their most recent college transcript listing all coursework to date and submit an updated personal essay.

-For NEW applicants, you will need information about your Cape heritage, financial need, extracurricular activities, and a personal statement.
-For non-past college applicants, you will also need to upload a copy of your most recent college transcript listing all coursework to date (it does not have to be an official transcript).
-For high school students, you will enter your guidance counselor’s information and he or she will upload your transcript and letter of recommendation directly to the application.
+HIGH SCHOOL applicants will need information about their Cape heritage, financial need, extracurricular activities, and a personal statement.
+They will enter their guidance counselor’s information and upload transcripts and a letter of recommendation directly to the application.

 At this time, the Association only offers scholarships to students for undergraduate studies.